Cost of LivingUpdated May 2026

 How Sarasota Compares Regionally for Cost of Living

 How does Sarasota stack up against nearby cities for cost of living?
 Tampa and Clearwater and Lakeland offer lower costs — Tampa at roughly $4,080, Clearwater at roughly $4,080, Lakeland at roughly $3,680.
-Among southern metros of comparable size, Sarasota's cost index of 112 places it near the middle of the spectrum.
+Among southern metros of comparable size, Sarasota's cost index of 112 places it on the expensive end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
 When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Sarasota